harsh-dhandha/SummerInternship2024_22IT026/README.md

 ⟢ *Creating a Knowledge Base in Bedrock*
 - We explored the power of AWS Bedrock and created a knowledge base specifically designed to understand your resume.
 By linking the Bedrock knowledge base with the S3 bucket containing your resume, we established a bridge that makes your resume data readily accessible for processing and retrieval.

+### Day 2: Building and Testing the Vector Store

+⟢ *Building a Vector Store
+- To ensure lightning-fast information retrieval, we created a vector store using embeddings.
+This process essentially transforms your resume data into a format that facilitates quick searches within Bedrock.

+⟢ *Testing the Knowledge Base
+- We put the knowledge base to the test!
+Using the "Generate Responses" feature, we confirmed that Bedrock accurately understands and retrieves information from your resume.
+We also conducted additional tests to ensure the system can handle direct queries for specific details.